chapel-lang/chapel/doc/release/technotes/auxIO.rst

 Installing HDFS Dependencies
 ----------------------------

-The HDFS functionality in Chapel is dependent upon both Hadoop and Java being installed.
+The :mod:`HDFS` functionality in Chapel is dependent upon both Hadoop and Java being installed.
 The ``HADOOP_INSTALL``, ``JAVA_INSTALL`` and ``CLASSPATH`` environment variables must be set as described below.
-Without this it will not compile with HDFS, even if the flags are set.
-As well, the HDFS functionality is also dependent upon the ``CHPL_AUXIO_INCLUDE`` and ``CHPL_AUXIO_LIBS`` environment variables being set properly.
+Without this it will not compile with :mod:`HDFS`, even if the flags are set.
+As well, the :mod:`HDFS` functionality is also dependent upon the ``CHPL_AUXIO_INCLUDE`` and ``CHPL_AUXIO_LIBS`` environment variables being set properly.

-If you have a working installation of Hadoop already, you can skip this section, other than to set up your CLASSPATH environment variable.
-This section is written so that people without sudo permission can install and use HDFS.
+If you have a working installation of Hadoop already, you can skip this section, other than to set up your ``CLASSPATH`` environment variable.
+This section is written so that people without sudo permission can install and use :mod:`HDFS`.
 If you do have sudo permissions, you can usually install all of these via a package manager.

-The general outline for these instructions is:
+The general outline for these instructions are:

-  1. Install and point to the jdk to provide code Chapel needs to compile against libhdfs (:ref:`Step 1 <setup-hadoop-1>`)
+  * :ref:`Step 1 <setup-hadoop-1>`:  Install and point to the jdk to provide code Chapel needs to compile against libhdfs

-  2. Install Hadoop (:ref:`Step 2 <setup-hadoop-2>`)
+  * :ref:`Step 2 <setup-hadoop-2>`: Install Hadoop

-  3. Set up Hadoop on (a) the local host or (b) a cluster of hosts (:ref:`Step 3 <setup-hadoop-3>`)
+  * :ref:`Step 3 <setup-hadoop-3>`: Set up Hadoop on (a) the local host or (b) a cluster of hosts

-  4. Start up HDFS (:ref:`Step 4 <setup-hadoop-4>`)
+  * :ref:`Step 4 <setup-hadoop-4>`: Start up HDFS

-  5. Stop HDFS when you're done (:ref:`Step 5 <setup-hadoop-5>`)
+  * :ref:`Step 5 <setup-hadoop-5>`: Stop HDFS when you're done

-  6. Set up Chapel to run in distributed mode (:ref:`Step 6 <setup-hadoop-6>`)
+  * :ref:`Step 6 <setup-hadoop-6>`: Set up Chapel to run in distributed mode

-First reflect your directory structure and version numbers (etc) in the :ref:`sample .bashrc <setup-hadoop-bashrc>` and put it in your .bashrc (or .bash_profile -- your choice) and source whichever one you put it into.
+First reflect your directory structure and version numbers (etc) in the :ref:`sample .bashrc <setup-hadoop-bashrc>` and put it in your .bashrc (or other shell rc file of your choice) and source whichever one you put it into.

 .. _setup-hadoop-1:

-1. Make sure you have a SERVER edition of the jdk installed and point JAVA_INSTALL to it (see the same .bashrc below)
+1. Make sure you have a SERVER edition of the jdk installed and point ``JAVA_INSTALL`` to it (see the
+   :ref:`sample .bashrc <setup-hadoop-bashrc>` below)

 .. _setup-hadoop-2: